55th ANNUAL NCECA CONFERENCE – Rivers, Reflections, Reinventions

 NCECA does not provide direct financial support to individual exhibition proposals.
 It will make the utmost effort to highlight exhibitions to conference attendees and the general public through NCECA’s website, print exhibition guide, conference app and other communications.

 By submitting an exhibition proposal for NCECA you acknowledge that you are fully responsible for artworks, visitors, and artists involved in exhibitions in your venue.
 NCECA and its representatives cannot be held responsible for any loss or damages that may happen in the course of your exhibition.

 A 2021 NCECA conference exhibitions committee including NCECA’s Exhibitions Director Brett Binford and Onsite Co-Liaisons Marsha Karagheusian and Lisa Merida-Paytes will review all exhibition proposals.

 Criteria for selection will include the following:

 Quality of work samples and cohesiveness of the exhibition’s rationale

 Solo and group exhibitions will be considered.

 While individual artists may be included in more than one proposal, NCECA seeks to have a diverse representation of artists included in the exhibitions program.

-All proposals and accompanying support materials must be submitted using NCECA’s ONLINE form by midnight Wednesday, September 30, 2020 (EDT).
-In order to access and complete the form you must first create an account in NCECA’s database at this LINK
+All proposals and accompanying support materials must be submitted using NCECA’s ONLINE form by midnight Wednesday, December 2, 2020 (EST).
+In order to access and complete the form you must LOGIN to your existing NCECA profile or create an account in NCECA’s database at this LINK

 NCECA recommends using Google Chrome or Firefox when using forms on this site.